Marketplace payments: The complete guide

 Most online businesses support online payment with the help of a third-party payment provider.
 For marketplaces, it's generally a good idea to choose a payment provider that specializes in marketplaces to ensure the key functionality is there.
 The core features for marketplaces include support for your target location, split payments, delayed payouts, and Know Your Customer process.
 In addition, things like costs, ease of integration, and quality of customer support play a role.

 In the next articles of this series, we'll give you plenty of information for the first step: choosing the best payment partner for you.
 This article compares marketplace payment providers in terms of their key features and pricing.
-Once you've narrowed down your list of candidates, you can read more about the top companies in our thorough overview articles on Stripe Connect, PayPal from Marketplaces, Mangopay, and Adyen for Platforms.
+Once you've narrowed down your list of candidates, you can read more about the top companies in our thorough overview articles on Stripe Connect, PayPal from Marketplaces, Mangopay, Adyen for Platforms, Ryft, and Trustap.

 More articles for you